How To Maximize Your Social Security Income

 The Social Security wage base is the maximum amount of earnings subject to Social Security taxes each year, which is $142,800 for 2021.
 To get the maximum benefit, you need to have 35 years in which your earnings equal or exceed the Social Security wage base.

 If you are self-employed, you must report your income on your taxes not only because it’s the law, but also because if you don’t report that income and pay taxes on it, you won’t get credit for it when it comes to calculating your Social Security benefits.

 If you’ll have worked fewer than 35 years by the time you retire, the Social Security Administration will still use 35 years of income to calculate your benefit.
 That means you’ll have $0 earnings factored in for missing years.
 Similarly, you might have years of low earnings, such as from entry-level or part-time work, factored in.
 Picking up a side gig can help you replace those $0- and low-earning years with higher income to increase your Social Security benefit — even if you’re already retired.

 Find Out: What Is the Maximum Social Security Tax?

 The longer you delay taking Social Security benefits, the larger your monthly benefit will be when you claim your benefits.
 Your full retirement age varies depending on when you were born.

 For people born before 1937, full retirement age is 65 years old.
-The full retirement age goes up for each year after that you were born.
-Full retirement age is 67 years old if you were born in 1967 or later.
+The full retirement age goes up for each subsequent birth year.
+Full retirement age is 67 years old if you were born in 1960 or later.
 If you claim your benefits before full retirement age — you can claim as early as age 62 — your benefits will be lower.
 On the other hand, you can delay taking your benefits until as late as age 70 and receive a larger monthly payout.